Local Impact Funds

 To stay focused on grassroots connection, we're unable to support:

-- Projects happening outside the area covered by a Local Impact Fund.
+- Projects that are outside of the geographic areas covered by a Local Impact Fund.

-- Things that only benefit one person or a limited group of people
+- Projects that only benefit one person or a limited group of people

-- Organisations that already get funding from us through other programmes
+- Organisations that already receive funding from Acorn Foundation through other programmes

 - Capital works or infrastructure projects